MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 Get-SPOContainer -OwningApplicationId 423poi45-jikl-9bnm-b302-1234ghy56789 -SortByStorage <Ascending>-Paged-PagingToken <Token String>
 ```

-Example 7 displays the containers belonging to the application, sorted in ascending order of storage
+Example 7 displays the next list of paged view  of containers belonging to the application, sorted in ascending order of storage

 ## PARAMETERS